 You can pay between $20 and $350 depending on the morph and what’s included in the sale.

-Breeder prices can vary drastically for a few reasons, but typically, a leopard gecko costs between $20 and $650.
+Leopard gecko prices from a breeder can vary drastically for a few reasons, but typically, a leopard gecko costs between $20 and $650.
 Normal leopard geckos with no notable mutations are at the low end of the price scale.
 But as you get into rare morphs, you can spend a significant amount more.

 Breeders charge prices based on rarity, coloration, and markings.
 The more unique the gecko is, the more you can expect to pay.